unigrid-project/hedgehog/README.md

 ## Native Image Support
 Native image support is available via the native-image sub-project.
 Because of problems with CDI and dependencies being reliant on a full CDI implementation, the native image is not really native, but wraps a JVM and the hedgehog jar into a native version for execution.

+To build the native image, execute `mvn package` inside the native-image module/project.
+Depending on the operating system, this will generate an executable `hedgehog.exe` or `hedgehog.bin` fille inside the  `native-image/target/`.